-The James Weldon Johnson Memorial Collection (JWJ) documents and celebrates the cultural, artistic, and intellectual accomplishments of African Americans.
+The James Weldon Johnson Memorial Collection (JWJ) documents and celebrates the cultural and artistic achievements and the intellectual and political activities of African Americans.

 The JWJ Collection, founded in 1941, is a key archive of African American history and culture.
 With more than 13,000 volumes and hundreds of linear feet of manuscript material, it is one of the most consulted collections in the Yale Library.
 Representative manuscripts suggest the richness of the collection: Richard Wright’s Native Son; Zora Neale Hurston’s Their Eyes Were Watching God; W.E.B.
 Du Bois’s Harvard thesis, “The Renaissance of Ethics” (which contains annotations by William James); James Weldon Johnson’s Autobiography of an Ex-colored Man and God’s Trombones; and Langston Hughes’s The Weary Blues.
 Examples of the abundant correspondence include letters between Owen Dodson and Adam Clayton Powell; Joel Spingarn and W.E.B.
 Du Bois; and Georgia Douglas Johnson and William Stanley Braithewaite.
 The correspondence of James Weldon Johnson and Walter White documents the early history of the N.A.A.C.P.
 Also present are music manuscripts by W.C.
 Handy and Thomas “Fats” Waller, among others.